-Have you ever wondered what it would take to take an extended leave from work?
+Have you ever wondered what it would take to to on an extended leave from work?
 Can’t seem to wrap your mind around what it would require to go on a sabbatical?
 Me either.
 But when I found out I was pregnant I knew I had to figure it out.
 Today, as the planner and organizer I’ve always been, I’m outlining some of the steps I’ve taken in preparing to go on leave for four months off as I gear up to embrace motherhood.

 For most business owners, preparing to go on leave can be overwhelming.
 No matter if you’re planning to take a week, two weeks, a month, or longer there are a lot of things to think through and plan for.